 Smoke Damage Cleaning

-After a fire in your home or business you probably have smoke damage throughout your home.
-Smoke can permeate into every crack and crevice of your home making it difficult to remove the smoke damage and deodorization.
-Professional Restoration Services (PRS) has the certified technicians and experience to help you with your smoke damage cleaning immediately after a fire.
+After a fire in your home or business, you probably have smoke damage throughout your home.
+The smoke smell can permeate into every crack and crevice of your home making it difficult to remove the smoke damage and odor.
+Professional Restoration Services (PRS) have the certified technicians and the experience to help you with your smoke damage cleaning and smoke smell removal from a fire.

-When dealing with smoke damage you first have to remove all building materials that is not restorable from the fire damage.
+When dealing with the smoke damage you first have to remove all building materials that is not restorable from the fire damage.
 The building materials that is charred needs to be removed.
-After damaged material is removed you can begin wiping down and cleaning the entire structure, in this process you are trying to removal all the smoke residue.
+After the damaged material is removed you can begin wiping down and cleaning the entire structure, in this process you are trying to remove all the smoke residue.
 After the residue has been cleaned you can begin deodorizing the space.
 Don’t try to complete this process yourself, the oily residue left behind from the fire make it very difficult to clean.
 And in order to properly remove the smoke smell, you need the correct equipment and knowledge.
 The smoke will get behind the cabinets, vanities and even wall outlets, making it very hard to remove.

 - TOMI SteraMist – A powerful technology in eliminating the spread of bacteria, SteraMist BIT requires no wipe, no rinse, leaves no residues.
 The patented Activated Ionized Hydrogen Peroxide (AIHP) technology reaches surfaces that regular disinfectants can’t and does not contaminate the environment with any toxic by-products.
 SteraMistTM BIT economical, easy to apply, and when you re-enter the room, you can “smell the clean”.